|

 69. glucose

-a monosaccharide sugar that has several forms; an important source of physiological energy
+a monosaccharide sugar that has several forms

 70. graduate